kasakun/CodeBooke/LeetCode/4-Median-of-Two-Sorted-Arrays(Hard)/README.md

 The median is (2 + 3)/2 = 2.5
 ```

-`Note` This problem can also called find top-k problem.
+`Note` This problem can be also called find top-k problem.